 Square Shooter is available under the MIT license.
 See in-game credits for art licenses (generally CC-BY).

 The new Square Shooter is known to work on Firefox 17 and Opera 12.
 It runs in Midori 0.3.3, but is too slow.
-Likewise for Android Browser, though various friends told me it runs well there.
+Likewise for the stock Android browser, though various friends told me it runs well there.

 I am told the game doesn't run on iOS devices.